andrewgy8/apprentice/README.md

 ## Quickstart

-A Google Action project will consist of two things:
+An Apprentice project will consist of two things:
 1. A Dialogflow defined action
 1. An endpoint that your Dialogflow Action can talk to.